thuyminhtran/sdl_atf/doc/components_description.md

 #### SDL logger

 Grabs SDL log via telnet and save it to corresponding directory.
-*Plain text format*
+*Logs provided in plain text format*

 #### ATF logger

 Grabs all transport data, parse according ford protocol and save to simplify analyzing transferred data.
-*Plain text format*
+*Logs provided in plain text format*

 #### XML reporter

 Provide reports of ATF scripts execution contains all received and expected requests, information about fails to analyze it.
-*XML format*

-### Config

-Contains configurable data for ATF run.
-*Lua script format"

-### Launcher

-Contains logic run and stop SDL it use lua script to handle SDL state during scripts execution and bash scripts to run and stop SDL.
+*Logs provided in XML format*

 ### Transport